Battle of Denain: Battle

 After a detailed examination of the enemy dispositions, Villars decided in the greatest secrecy to attack Denain.
+He brought with him no more than 70,000 men under the Army of Flanders, assigned to him by the king himself, into the area.
 Elements of the French cavalry were sent to seize the various bridges crossing the river Selle, which ran through le Cateau to join the Scheldt opposite Denain.
 During the evening, a French detachment also took up positions around a mill at Haspres, blocking the river that crossed there.
 That night, the French infantry began to march towards Prince Eugene's forces at Landrecies.
 In response to the threat, Prince Eugene reinforced Landrecies, weakening the Allied right wing, under the Earl of Albemarle, which held Denain.

 At dawn, however, Villars swung the line of advance of his army and aimed it behind the cover of the Selle in three columns at Denain.
 At five o'clock in the morning, Villars and his principal lieutenants drew up their plan of attack at Avesnes-le-Sec.
 They chose the windmill there as a vantage point for observation of the surrounding lowland.
-24,000 French infantry would attack the 8,500 strong Dutch garrison of Denain.
+Villars handpicked 24,000 French infantry that he would personally lead to attack the 8,500 strong Dutch garrison at Denain.

 At seven o’clock, the French infantrymen reached Neuville-sur-Escaut and were immediately ordered to seize the bridges across the Scheldt.
 At eight o’clock, the Allies were surprised to discover the large French presence in the area.
 The Earl of Albemarle, at the head of the Dutch garrison in and around Denain, warned Prince Eugene, but the Prince of Savoy was then not greatly concerned.
+Matters only worsened as a supply convoy of 500 wagons from the main Allied army headed to the garrison was captured en route by dragoons led by the Count of Broglie just west of the garrison.
 By one o'clock in the afternoon, the attack had already been started.
 The French sappers led the infantry against heavy fire and took Denain at the point of the bayonet.
 Many defenders were killed, and the remaining Dutch infantry attempted to escape across the mill bridge.
 However, it collapsed during the retreat, and hundreds of Allied troops drowned.